 - Marais quarter

 Day 5: Paris

-Starting at the Jardin de Luxembourg, we are going to pass the Rue Mouffetarde and will not only be amazed be the Pantheon, but also by the plentiful store window displays, showing everything from fresh fish and vegetables to meat and poultry.
-Montmatre is well known as an artist area, and in the afternoon we will enjoy the view of the metropolis from the top of Sacre Couer.
-On the Place de Tertre, a small spot on top of the Montmartre hill, a wide variety of painters are displaying their pictures, and portrait artists are happy to be of your service.
+Starting at the Jardin de Luxembourg, we are going to pass the Rue Mouffetarde and will not only be amazed be the Pantheon, but also by the plentiful store window displays, showcasing everything from fresh fish and vegetables, to meat and poultry.
+Montmatre is well known as an artist area, and in the afternoon we will enjoy the view of the metropolis from the top of Sacre Coeur.
+On the Place du Tertre, a small spot on top of Montmartre hill, a wide variety of painters are displaying their paintings , and portrait artists are happy to be of service to you.
 I recommend one of those drawings as a very special memory of our journey!